Checkio-Game-Missions/checkio-empire-friendly-number/info/description.md

 You will be given a list of power designations (**powers** argument; default ['', 'k', 'M', 'G', 'T', 'P', 'E', 'Z', 'Y']).
 If you are given suffix (**suffix** argument; default ‘’) , then you must append it.
-If you don’t have enough powers - stay at the maximum.
+If you don’t have enough powers, stay at the maximum.

-And zero is always zero without powers, but with suffix.
+And zero is always zero without powers, but with a suffix.

-Let's look at examples.
-It will be simpler.
+Let's look at some examples:

 - n=102; result: "102", the base is default 1000 and 102 is lower this base.
 - n=10240; result: "10k", the base is default 1000 and rounding down.